-Tash Tush crosses the boundaries between photography, experimental films, music videos, independent films and branded content.
+Tash Tung crosses the boundaries between photography, experimental films, music videos, independent films and branded content.
 After graduating from Chelsea College of Art, she exhibited as part of Tate Britain’s ‘How We Are Now: Photographing Britain” and her photographs have been further used for a print campaign by the Barbican.
-She then cut her teeth shooting clips with musicians in the likes of Gazelle Twin, Saint Etienne, Isaac Gracie and Chris Turner.
+She then cut her teeth shooting clips with musicians in the likes of Gazelle Twin, Saint Etienne and Isaac Gracie.
 Tash Tung then began experimenting with short movies which have been previewed at the ICA and LSFF.

 Algerian-British producer, filmmaker and editor, Nadira is interested in visually charged music videos and documentaries that explore social issues.
 She is also the founder of the POC collective (People Of Colours) and has been actively seeking to promote diversity in the film industry.
 She collaborated with Hadiru Mahdi (aka Brother Portrait), Denai Moore, Skin Deep, Gal Dem, BBZ, the V&A and the Tate Modern.